twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

 It uses the same logic as the other options to either close the chat if the intent is Fulfilled or send to a Flex agent if the agent intent is detected.

-With Conversations the Conversation is closed via an API update to conversation.state = 'closed' and to send to an agent the Interaction API is used.
+With Conversations the Conversation is closed via an API update to conversation.state = 'closed' and to send to an agent the Interaction API is used and the webhook that points to the Lambda is removed.

 ## Resources